 2. Take a step back

-Gaslighting victims have to constantly and regularly put up with intense fear, anger, and anxiety.
-This can progressively eat away at their mental health to a point where they start losing their faculties.
+Gaslighting victims have to constantly put up with intense fear, anger, and anxiety.
+This can progressively eat away at their mental health to a point where they start losing their faculties and their ability to respond to gaslighting.
 This vulnerability is recognized by their gaslighters as a chance to manipulate them further.

 In such cases, it is important to carve out some space for yourself.
 Try going out for walks alone.
 Breathing exercises and meditation can also help keep you calm and thinking rationally.
 Taking time out for yourself and away from your abuser can work wonders when you are trying to process and, eventually, escape such situations.